tarrsvijay-dot/SREnterprises/README.md

 A full-stack e-commerce platform for an appliance retail business, built using React, Java Spring Boot, and MySQL.

+\

+## Overview

+SR Enterprises is a full-stack e-commerce application designed for an appliance retail business.

+The project is being developed from scratch with a React frontend, Java Spring Boot backend, and MySQL database.

+The application focuses on user authentication, product management, shopping cart functionality, order management, and role-based access control.

 ## Tech Stack

 ### Frontend